US Core Implementation Guide

 • Security: This page documents the general security requirements and recommendations for actors.

 • Examples: This page lists all the examples used in this guide.
-These example instances show what data produced and consumed by systems conforming with this implementation guide might look like.
-Every effort has been made to ensure that the examples are correct and useful, but they are not a normative part of the specification nor are they fully representative of real world examples.
+These examples show what data produced and consumed by systems conforming with this implementation guide might look like.
+Every effort has been made to ensure that the examples are correct and useful, but they are not a normative part of the specification, nor fully representative of real-world examples.

 • Downloads: This page provides links to downloadable artifacts.